valgi0/vcleaner/README.md

 # vcleaner
-VCleaner is a bash script that aim to clean your system
+VCleaner is a bash script that aims to clean your system